-Most of Mom’s books come from her involvement in a ton of ministries and groups at her church.
+Most of Mom’s books come from her involvement in a ton of groups at her church.
 She also is very interested in all things Ireland (we were able to send her there for her 70th birthday!) and has always been a birdwatcher.

 Mom”s biggest project is her leadership of the Stephen Ministry program at her church, and her books and folders for that sit atop her desk.
 (This is an amazing program that I highly recommend you read more about if you’re not familiar with it!)

 So these are almost all of mine and Dan’s “keepers,” books we’ve read and will likely reread.
 There is a rigorous order to these – fictions together, nonfictions together by topic, sizes and authors taken into account, and categorizations such as “fiction about computer-related things” in full effect.
 These keepers are vastly outnumbered by what you will see next.